Building a Human-Centered Urban Society

 Press a button!
 And let the fine dining begin with the restaurant coming to where you are.
 Self-driving technology enables on-demand mobile store services (a new retail method that allows individual stores to visit customers when an order is placed).

 The Robotaxi is a mobility service where the nearest autonomous taxi picks up their passengers and takes them to their desired destination.
-Hyundai Motor Group plans to develop a fully self-driving SW system that will be available anywhere in the world by 2022.
-Moreover, we seek to provide this system for global automakers and Robotaxi manufacturers, as well.
+Hyundai Motor Group is developing a full self-driving software system that can be operated anywhere in the world and plans to supply it to global automakers and Robotaxi companies.

 3. Hydrogen Fuel Cell Power Generation